 Choose instead to be upbeat.
-If possible, try to discuss the strengths your past supervisors had and how they helped you succeed in your positions.
-It's a good idea, before your interview, to think of a specific example or two of where previous managers excelled so that you can focus upon positive rather than negative interactions.
+If possible, discuss the strengths your past supervisors had and how they helped you succeed.
+It's a good idea, before your interview, to think of a specific example or two in which previous managers excelled in this capacity so that you can focus on positive rather than negative interactions in your answer.

 Examples of the Best Answers

 Here are ideal sample answers to the interview question, "Have you ever had difficulty working with a manager?"
 In an actual interview, be sure to tailor your response to fit your circumstances.

 I have been fortunate to have terrific managers during my career thus far.
 I have respected each of them and got along well with all of them.

 Why It Works: This response is positive and genuine, and shows that the prospective candidate is likely an agreeable, easygoing person.